radlab-sketch/radvision/README.md

 <img src = "images/robot_events.png" width = 400>

-This paper has been submitted for publication in IEEE Transactions on Pattern Analysis and Machine Intelligence.
+This paper has been submitted for review in IEEE Transactions on Pattern Analysis and Machine Intelligence.

 ## Abstract